Ameek94/BOBE/docs/source/examples/banana.rst

 The Rosenbrock "banana" function is a classic test problem for optimization algorithms.
-Its banana-shaped contours make it challenging for many methods, providing a good test of JaxBO's ability to handle non-trivial likelihood surfaces.
+Its banana-shaped contours make it challenging for many methods, providing a good test of BOBE's ability to handle non-trivial likelihood surfaces.

 Problem Description
 -------------------